leraman/Hopla/README.md

 # Output

-The output is an interactive HTML file.
+The output are files with the specific data generated from hopla.

+- **'vcfs.csv'**, Generated from vcf objects
+- **'parsed_flow.csv'**, Generated from merlin output
+- **'parsed_geno.csv'**, Generated from merlin output
+- **'map_list.csv'**, Generated from merlin output
+- **'is_corrected.csv'**, Generated from merlin output
+- **'vcfs_Baf.tsv or .bed'**, TSV or Bed file with Baf information from all samples
+- **'sampele_name_Baf.tsv or .bed'**, TSV or bed files with Baf information from a specific samples

+When visualization is used:
+Next to the files that are generated also an interactive HTML file is generated.
 By mouse hovering, draging, etc., figures can be manipulated, and often, raw data can be consulted.
 A partial toy example is given at *example/hopla.html*.

 ## Family/disease information